DibashThapa10/everest_task/README.md

 # API

-This app uses the API to fetch posts and posts details from https://jsonplaceholder.typicode.com/
+This app uses the API to fetch posts from https://jsonplaceholder.typicode.com/

 Some screenshot of a Everest Task App.